w3tecch/express-typescript-boilerplate/README.md

 ## ❯ Event Dispatching

-Our we use this awesome repository [event-dispatch](https://github.com/pleerock/event-dispatch) for event dispatching.
+We use this awesome repository [event-dispatch](https://github.com/pleerock/event-dispatch) for event dispatching.
 We created a simple annotation to inject the EventDispatcher in your service (see example below).
 All events are listed in the `events.ts` file.

 ```typescript